Ichchhie/Green-Coding-Adoption/README.md

-# Green Coding Adoption Playbook
+# Green Coding Adoption Guidelines

 > *Translating research into practice: Tools and guidance on green coding for sustainable software development across regions.*